ALLUPRASAD/crack_detection/README.md

-# Crack Detection
+# Crack Detection using YOLOv12

+## Overview
+This project focuses on detecting cracks using deep learning techniques, leveraging the YOLOv12 architecture for precise identification and localization.

+---

 ## 1. Synthetic Data Generation
-Synthetic data is generated using various augmentation techniques to simulate real-world crack patterns.
-Below are the steps:
+To train the model effectively, synthetic data is generated using various augmentation techniques to simulate real-world crack patterns.

+### Steps Involved:
 1. Load base images
    *Original Image used as input for annotation generation.*
    <p align="center">